skyblue/dotfiles-1/README.md

 ## Wallpapers

-I do not own the right to the wallpapers iamges.
+I do not own the right to the wallpapers images.

 ![](Pictures/Wallpapers/forest.jpg)